 From Respected to Awe Inspiring

-In 2019, unconscious gender bias is still one of the biggest, invisible barriers for women’s advancement in the workplace.
-Catalyst, the leading global non-profit focused on creating workplaces that work for women, is marking International Women’s Day (IWD) by launching a bold campaign to tackle this issue.
-The multi-faceted campaign, created by Burns Group, a NYC-based brand transformation company, aims to shine a light on the power of words and inspire people to #BiasCorrect by paying more attention to theirs
+Unconscious gender bias is still one of the biggest, invisible barriers for women’s advancement in the workplace.
+Catalyst, the leading global non-profit focuses on creating workplaces that work for women.
+In 2019, Burns Group worked with Catalyst to to launch a bold campaign on International Women’s Day (IWD).
+The multi-faceted campaign aimed to shine a light on the power of words and inspire people to #BiasCorrect by paying more attention to theirs.

 The truth is gender bias is so ingrained in society that it’s almost automatic, meaning even the most progressive among us can be guilty of it.
 The good news is once you learn how to identify your own unconscious bias, you can make a conscious choice to work against it.
 That’s why we created the #BiasCorrect Plug-In—a tool that helps you spot your own unconscious bias in everyday conversations, biases that are stopping women from achieving equality at work.